ebuchman/blog/content/posts/properties-of-money.md

 about structuring such systems remains an open question.

-Answering these question will require dramatically improved ways of theorizing and making money.
+Answering these question will require dramatically improved ways of theorizing about and making money.
 Two developments stand out in this regard.
 The first are the cryptocurrency communities, where experimentation abounds as to how to issue tokens redeemable for collectively generated functionality.
 Cryptocurrencies contain an impressive underbely of meaningful innovation in monetary design, but